joedalley/hello-world/README.md

 # hello-world
 This is my first repository
 I'm an Economics major.
-I'm currently doing behavioral science and i'm dabbling into date science at the moment
+I'm currently doing behavioral science and i'm dabbling with data science at the moment